CPAN-Security/security.metacpan.org/presentations/lpw2024-metadata-cpan-foss-cra.md

 ## CRA does not apply to...

 * Software that is part of a service  ([Recital 12](https://www.europarl.europa.eu/doceo/document/TA-9-2024-0130_EN.pdf#page=13))
-* Though NIS2 applies if the services is considered critical infrastructure (70%)
+* Though NIS2 applies if the service is considered part of critical infrastructure

 [comment]: # (!!!)

-## Five "Roles"
+## Six "Roles"

 * Manufacturer
-* Distributor
-* Importer
+* Distributor, Importer and Market Authorities
-* Open-Source Software Steward
+* Open Source Software Steward
-* Open-Source Developers
+* Open Source Developers

 [comment]: # (!!! data-auto-animate)

-## Five "Roles"
+## Six "Roles"

 * Manufacturer 🔍
-* Distributor
-* Importer
+* Distributor, Importer and Market Authorities
-* Open-Source Software Steward
+* Open Source Software Steward
-* Open-Source Developers
+* Open Source Developers

 [comment]: # (||| data-auto-animate)

 ## Manufacturer

 * A natural or legal person who
     * **develops** or manufactures **products with digital elements**
     * or **has products with digital elements** designed, **developed** or manufactured,
     * and **markets them under its name** or trademark,